Cop Purged Dead Girl’s Texts at Scene of Her Death, Prosecutors Say

 But records from the young woman’s phone indicate a more frantic mood.
 In the hours before the young woman’s death, Olmos tried calling her 16 times.
 He left 10 text messages and two Snapchat messages, according to the affidavit.

-“Answer me you can’t do this to me AGAIN,” reads one of Olmos’s Snapchat messages shortly after the phone call.
+“Answer me you can’t do this to me AGAIN,” reads one of Olmos’ Snapchat messages shortly after the phone call.
 “I’m going to go to your house.”

 The girl didn’t answer.
 “How can you ignore me like I’m just one of them,” Olmos messaged four minutes later.
 “You [can’t] do this to me.
 Please please.”